WASasquatch/humhub-modules-random-space/README.md

 ## Description

-Displays a random space on the sidebar widget
+Displays a random space on the dashboard sidebar

 ### Features: